diffusion4812/simple-weather/README.md

 ### DynamoDB
 The DynamoDB instance stores weather data received from weather stations.
 It is the primary data source for all API endpoints, and is typically queried to receive the latest set of weather data receieved from the selected station.

+DynamoDB was chosen over AWS RDS (Relational Database Service) as its serverless nature better supports the dynamic scaling offered by AWS Lambda.
+Support for more advanced querying was not required for the simple weather service application.

 <div style="page-break-after: always;"></div>